Choose your settings

 1. Prepare your refinancing application

 Make an appointment with your mortgage advisor and review our mortgage rates beforehand.
-You can also familiarize yourself with our refinancing products, such as mortgages and the Versatile Line of Credit.
+You can also familiarize yourself with our refinancing products, such as our mortgages and the Versatile Line of Credit.

 Gather the documents we need to evaluate your file before meeting with your advisor.
 Make sure you're up to date on your taxes.